wujosephjw/multi-playerVR/README.md

-# Collaborative Canvas: An Interactive Multi-User Space for Artistic Creation and Exploration
+# Collaborative Canvas: An Interactive Multi-User VR Space for 3d Creation and Exploration
 Author: Joseph Wu

 A virtual reality application allows users to engage with 3D objects through actions such as grabbing and throwing, utilizing the VR controller for artwork creation and mesh modeling.
 The incorporation of a multiplayer mode enhances collaborative experiences, enabling players to interact, collaborate, and collectively explore 3D objects.